Best sunscreen 2020 | CNN Underscored

 - Best mineral sunscreen: Coppertone Pure & Simple Sunscreen Lotion

 The Hawaiian Tropic Island Sport Sunscreen Spray scored miles above every other sunscreen we tested.
-An SPF 30, broad-spectrum, chemical formulation, this spray sunscreen applied super light, rubbed into our skin right away and smelled deliciously of coconut.
-A locking cap and slim bottle is just icing on the cake for our top-scoring sunscreen.
+An SPF 30, broad-spectrum, chemical formulation, this spray sunscreen applied super light, rubbed into the skin right away and smelled deliciously of coconut.
+A locking cap and slim bottle are just icing on the cake for our top-scoring sunscreen.

-Our runner-up was the Alba Botanica Very Emollient Sport Sunscreen, an SPF 45, broad-spectrum, chemical sunscreen.
-It had a light texture, making it incredibly easy to apply and it rubbed right into our skin without leaving any white streaks.
+Our runner-up was the Alba Botanica Sport Sunscreen, an SPF 45, broad-spectrum, chemical sunscreen.
+It had a light texture, making it incredibly easy to apply, and it rubbed right into the skin without leaving any white streaks.
 It had a light, subtle scent and is the best option if you don’t want sunscreen with a strong smell.

 What to look for in a sunscreen